angular/angular/modules/angular2/docs/core/02_directives.md

 Assume the following DOM structure for `my_app.html`:
 ```
-<div house>     | The house attribute triggers the creation of House directive.
+<div house>     | The house attribute triggers the creation of the House directive.
 </div>          | This is equivalent to:
                 |   new House(injector.get(MyService));
 ```